 - Decide where you want your pet to go.
 Is your pet slightly nervous?
 Do they have health problems?
 Having someone come into your home to keep them on their regular routine may be the best thing for them.
 If your pet is more social, a boarding facility is a great opportunity.

 - Ask for referrals.
-Ask those you interview with for them to provide references.
+Ask those you interview to provide references.
 At the same point, many of us pet parents know other pet parents.
 Ask around to see if they have been used by someone you know, or they might recommend someone to you.

 - Once you have your sitter selected, fill out your Pet Emergency Info Sheet.
 This way, they have your information and your pet’s information right at their fingertips.
 Whether you have someone staying at your place or you are taking your dog to someone else, they need to know the answers to questions about your dog or cat.
 This helps them have all the answers in one organized place.